Make Your Own Rice Heat Pack With a Crochet Cover

 - 1 bag of rice—I used brown rice and it smells delightful when it comes out of the microwave

 - Yarn needle OR a super big regular needle

-You’ll be making two pouches – a fabric one for the rice to go in and a crochet one for the fabric pouch to go in.
+To make your rice bag you’ll be making two pouches—a fabric one for the rice to go in and a crochet one for the fabric pouch to go in.
 First you’ll crochet the outer pouch.
 Below is my pattern.
 It’s my first one, so here’s hoping it makes sense!